UBICenter/ubicenter.org/_posts/2021-11-30-mortality-existential-risk-ubi.md

 [^43]: [New York Times (2020)](https://www.nytimes.com/interactive/2020/world/coronavirus-maps.html).

-[^44]: As of August 12, 2020, US excess mortality was about 200,000, while official Covid-19 deaths were about 140,000 [(Lu, 2020)](https://www.nytimes.com/interactive/2020/08/12/us/covid-deaths-us.html).
+[^44]: As of August 12, 2020, US excess mortality was about 200, 000, while official Covid-19 deaths were about 140, 000 [(Lu, 2020)](https://www.nytimes.com/interactive/2020/08/12/us/covid-deaths-us.html).

-[^45]: As of September 28, 2020, a group of “superforecasters,” selected based on prediction accuracy across other outcomes, had assigned a 57 percent probability to global Covid-19 deaths exceeding 2.7 million by March 2020 [(Good Judgment Project, 2020)](https://goodjudgment.io/superforecasts/#1388).
+[^45]: As of September 28, 2020, a group of “superforecasters, ” selected based on prediction accuracy across other outcomes, had assigned a 57 percent probability to global Covid-19 deaths exceeding 2.7 million by March 2020 [(Good Judgment Project, 2020)](https://goodjudgment.io/superforecasts/#1388).

 [^46]: Covid-19 is projected to kill 145 Hawaiians per million population, vs. 693 Americans per million [(Gu, 2020)](https://covid19-projections.com/).

 [^47]: [Banerjee et al. (2020)](https://www.poverty-action.org/publication/effects-universal-basic-income-during-pandemic).

-[^48]: As of May 5, 2020, the COVID-19 death rate per 100,000 person-years was 143.2 in counties with 20% poverty or higher, and 83.3 in counties  with 5% poverty or lower, in Illinois and New York [(Chen & Krieger, 2020)](https://doi.org/10.1097/PHH.0000000000001263).
+[^48]: As of May 5, 2020, the COVID-19 death rate per 100, 000 person-years was 143.2 in counties with 20% poverty or higher, and 83.3 in counties  with 5% poverty or lower, in Illinois and New York [(Chen & Krieger, 2020)](https://doi.org/10.1097/PHH.0000000000001263).

-[^49]: Counterintuitively, the same survey found that Americans earning under $36,000 per year were slightly _more_ likely to wear masks than higher-income people [(Gallup, 2020)](https://news.gallup.com/poll/247970/slim-majority-trade-benefitting-workers.aspx).
+[^49]: Counterintuitively, the same survey found that Americans earning under $36, 000 per year were slightly _more_ likely to wear masks than higher-income people [(Gallup, 2020)](https://news.gallup.com/poll/247970/slim-majority-trade-benefitting-workers.aspx).

 [^50]: [Bargain & Aminjonov (2020)](https://papers.ssrn.com/abstract=3596671).